Catherine Drinker Bowen: Career

-She began her writing career by winning a ten dollar prize in a writing competition sponsored by the Easton Times newspaper.
+She began her writing career by winning a ten dollar prize in a writing competition sponsored by the Easton Times newspaper in Easton, Pennsylvania.
 She sold some of her stories and wrote a daily column for the Easton Times.
 She wrote articles for magazines including Good Housekeeping, Pictorial Review, and Woman's Home Companion.
 She published two books in 1924, a children's book, The Story of an Oak Tree, and The History of Lehigh Valley, although she did not claim credit for these publications until 1951.
 In 1932, she released her only novel, Rufus Starbuck's Wife, and a collection of essays Friends and Fiddlers, in 1935.

 Her early biography work focused on musicians including Beloved Friend: The Story of Tchaikowsky and Nadejda von Meck published in 1937 and Free Artist: The Story of Anton and Nicholas Rubinstein in 1939.
 Her work intermingled historical information gleaned from the subjects' correspondence with strong character development and narrative.

 Bowen next focused on biographies of legal experts and their role in the development of the American democracy.
 She published a biography on Oliver Wendell Holmes Jr., Yankee from Olympus: Justice Holmes and His Family in 1944 and another on John Adams, John Adams and the American Revolution in 1950.
 She published Miracle at Philadelphia: The Story of the Constitutional Convention in 1966, which recounted the Philadelphia Convention in 1787 that created the Constitution of the United States.

 Three of Bowen's books were chosen as Book of the Month Club selections: Beloved Friend (1937), Yankee from Olympus (1944) and John Adams and the American Revolution (1950).
 In 1957, Bowen received the Phillips Prize from the American Philosophical Society for "best essay... on the science and philosophy of jurisprudence".
 In 1958, she won the National Book Award for Nonfiction for The Lion and the Throne: The Life and Times of Sir Edward Coke.
 That same year, she was elected to the American Philosophical Society.
 She received the 1962 Women's National Book Association award.
 Her last book, Family Portrait, received critical acclaim, and was a Literary Guild selection.
 She received the Philadelphia Award, and in 1962, she was the first woman to receive an honorary degree from Lehigh University.

 Bowen was an amateur chamber music player, often playing violin with members of her family and with friends.
 She documented her experiences playing chamber music in her book Friends and Fiddlers.
 She was one of the founding members of the Amateur Chamber Music Players (now known as the Associated Chamber Music Players), an international organization encouraging amateur music-making.

 At the time of Bowen's death in 1973, she was working on a biography of Benjamin Franklin; the unfinished book was published posthumously as The Most Dangerous Man in America: Scenes from the Life of Benjamin Franklin.
 She died on November 1, 1973, at her home in Haverford from cancer and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.